PlaidRunner: Rebuilding my E-bike

 Torque Sensing Notes

 The default Pedalec Motoring Torque Ramp was set to 500 ms in the positive direction, and 50 ms in the negative direction.
-I expect the intention is for immediate motor cutoff when you stop pedaling, but most people’s pedaling force is not uniform throughout the crank rotation – a bit stompy instead of purely spinny.
-The result feels like a big surge of torque when you step on the pedal from a stop (or in a tall gear) that cuts out again at the bottom of the pedal stroke.
-When you’re at cruising speed, pedaling gently with low-torque periods at the top and bottom of each stroke, the motor feels stubborn about coming on at all, even at high assist multipliers.
+I assume the intention behind this is immediate motor cutoff when you stop pedaling, but most people’s pedaling force is not uniform throughout the crank rotation – a bit stompy instead of pure spinny, and in my experience a 50 ms negative ramp makes the motor cut out too eagerly.
+You get a surge of assist when you step on the cranks from a stop (in a tall gear), but when pedaling gently at cruising speed with low-torque periods at the top and bottom of each stroke, the motor feels stubborn about coming on at all, even at high assist multipliers, unless you push unnaturally hard through the top and bottom of crank rotation.

 Finally, my torque sensor sends 0.74 volts at no load, so I reduced the offset from the default 0.8 volts – no idea how much this matters.